jn-programutveckling/.github/profile/README.md

 ## Programming languages

 My main programming language is Java, but I also use PHP, HTML/CSS, Python and C#.
 Recently, I've also delved into the wondrous world of JavaScript and specifically Node.js.
 My next language in my to-learn list is GDScript, a scripting language for the [Godot game engine](https://godotengine.org/).

+## Open for work

+As stated on the ["contact work" page on my company website](https://www.jn-programutveckling.se/uppdrag/) (written in Swedish, sorry!), I'm open for contract work.
+Please check out that page for more information.
+Even if you don't speak Swedish, I think Google Translate does a decent job with translating it.